 Jaroslaw Lelonkiewicz is a PhD student in psychology at the University of Edinburgh.

-Philipp Rau completed a PhD in the philosophy of psychology at the University of Sheffield in 2016.
-He currently teaches undergraduates in philosophy of mind at the University of Nottingham, while also being an honorary research fellow at Sheffield.
-His research focuses on a new account of the self as a neurocognitive system and on the nature and mechanisms of episodic autobiographical memory.
-In the course of his research he has become interested in, and occasionally distracted by, the interface between philosophy and psychopathology, the question of mental time travel in non-human animals, and the role of sleep in cognition.
+Philipp Rau completed a PhD in the philosophy of psychology under the supervision of George Botterill and Dominic Gregory at the University of Sheffield in 2016.
+He taught undergraduates in philosophy of mind and personal identity at the University of Nottingham in 2016/17 and is now an honorary research fellow at Sheffield.
+His research focuses on a new account of the self as a neurocognitive system and on the nature and mechanisms of episodic memory.
+In the course of his research he has become interested in, and occasionally distracted by, the interface between philosophy and psychiatry, the question of episodic memory in non-human animals, and the role of sleep in cognition.